Parent's In Recovery Program

-The Moms in Recovery Program carves out a safe, judgment-free space for moms in recovery to connect and bridge the gap between their sobriety and community.
+The Parent's in Recovery Program carves out a safe, judgment-free space for parents in recovery to connect and bridge the gap between their sobriety and community.

-By connecting mothers and their children to a wide variety of services, participants of the program are able to grow their sobriety.
-Mothers learn how to express their feelings more effectively and build healthier relationships with themselves and their children.
+By connecting parents and their children to a wide variety of services, participants of the program are able to grow in their sobriety.
+Parents learn how to express their feelings more effectively and build healthier relationships with themselves and their children.

-It is for pregnant women as well as any and all mothers who are in recovery from substance use disorder and are looking for a better way to live for themselves and their family — a place moms can be authentic and truthful about their journey as a parent in recovery.
+It is for pregnant women as well as any and all parents who are in recovery from substance use disorder and are looking for a better way to live for themselves and their family — a place parents can be authentic and truthful about their journey as a parent in recovery.

 The program consists of one-on-one recovery coaching, a mix of topic-led and open discussion groups, and children friendly events.
 There are partner programs offered such as Nurturing Parenting with Prevent Child Abuse and a local Food and Nutrition Education program offered by interest and availability.

 Arial Beaulac | Parent's in Recovery Coordinator